nasa-lambda/cmb_footprint/README.md

 * Astropy
 * Scipy

+Numpy, Matplotlib, and Healpy are fairly obvious requirements.
+Astropy is needed so that human readable values can be input into the configuration file.
+Additionally, it can be used to read in WCS FITS files.
+Scipy is only used for the code that converts a WCS map to a Healpix map.

 As long as your PYTHONPATH environment variable points to the directory where this module is located, the code should be able to run.

-### Overview of the library ###
+## Overview of the library ##

 There are a couple examples on how to run the code shown in the examples/ subdirectory.
+Additionally, a Jupyter notebook is provided that shows the results from both of the example scripts.
 A background for the footprint is needed for the code to run.
-Any Healpix map can be used.
-The map used in the example scripts is not included, but can be downloaded from the Planck archive.
+Backgrounds can be added to the configuration file, but will need to be downloaded the first time and the files can be large.
+Alternatively, any Healpix map can be input.

 There are many different options when plotting the survey footprints.
 You can plot using any projection that Healpy provides and use most of the options